LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version TBD
 *Released*: TBD
-* Export FieldEditTrigger for use in Freezer Manager app
+* Export FieldEditTrigger for use in applications

 ### version 0.90.0
 *Released*: 27 August 2020